cattoire/cloudformansible/lab7-cloudforms-and-ansible/index.md

 This concludes this part of the Ansible lab.

 :+1: ***OPTIONAL*** Feel free to repeat this part of the lab with a different package name.
-You could use "screen" as an example instead of httpd - or some other package you want to install.
+You could use "screen" as an example instead of apache2 - or some other package you want to install.

 ## Run an Ansible Playbook during VM provisioning